 Yes.
 There are two defenses to interference with public duties, which are outlined in the Texas Penal Code.
 Specifically, it is not against the law to:

 Citizens have a Constitutional right to publicly record police activity, as long as it does not interfere with officers’ duties.
-Problem is, many officers frown on so-called “cop watching” and sometimes citizens get too close to the action.
+Problem is, many officers frown on so-called “cop watching” or videoing law enforcement and sometimes citizens get too close to the action.
 This can make for a volatile situation and can often result in an arrest.
 The charge may not stick, but it is an inconvenience nonetheless and may cost time and money to fight.
 If you record the police, do so from a distance and be respectful.

 Interfering with Public Duties is a Class B Misdemeanor punishable by a maximum of six months in jail and up to a $2,000 fine.
 Probation or deferred adjudication may be options for individuals charged with interfering with public duties.